Bithero-Agency/serde-d/readme.md

 - `Raw`: marks an member to used "as-is".
 This means that the value of the member is directly copied into the output, if the format supports it.
 Members need to be of type string or have an returntype of an string for this to work.
 Formats that supports this are JSON and Yaml.

 - `Getter`: marks an member function to be used in serialization.

+- `Setter`: marks an member function to be used in deserialization.

+- `Alias`: specifies additional names for deserialization.

+- `Optional`: marks an member as being optional, which will prevent deserialization from failing if the member was not deserialized.

+- `DenyUnknownFields`: marks an struct or class to throw an error when encountering unknown fields in deserialization.